jonwestenberg/Crisis-management/README.md

 For founders who find themselves in a crisis situation, the way you respond to a tough situation can determine the future of their company.
 Failing to respond effectively often leads to a community fallout, a staff exodus, or so much bad press that it can be impossible to recover.

-This guide posits that there are three response stages in any crisis situation:
+*There are three response stages in any crisis situation:*
  1. Recognition of the issues.
  2. Current actions.
  3. Future preventative actions.